exercism/python/concepts/function-arguments/about.md

 ```

-Requiring keyword-only arguments for function calls can be done through the use of the `*` operator in the parameter list:
+Requiring keyword-only arguments for function calls can be done through the use of the `*` operator in the parameter list.

 Following is an example of keyword-only arguments: